-Though their interiors have been changed over the years these buildings represent a high water mark of Victorian masonry design and construction.
+Though their interiors have been changed over the years these facades represent a high water mark of Victorian masonry design and construction.

 The oldest of these,from 1855, the Farmers and Mechanics Bank at 427, has a marble front with retail space originally on either side of the entrance to the main banking hall.
 The building’s central bay projects out onto Chestnut Street giving the facade a more three dimensional quality – also notice the projecting cornices above the first floor windows and entrance door, and the carved spandrel panels under the second floor windows.